Skip to main content

 Stroke

-A stroke is serious, just like a heart attack, so it's important to know the signs of stroke and act quickly if you suspect someone is having one.
-Stroke is the fourth leading cause of death in the United States, and causes more serious long-term disabilities than any other disease.
-Older people are at higher risk.
-You can take steps to lower your chance of having a stroke.
+Having a stroke is just as serious as having a heart attack.
+So, it’s important to know the signs of stroke and act quickly if you suspect you or someone you know is having one.
+Stroke is the fifth leading cause of death in the United States and is the number one cause of serious adult disability.
+Stroke risk increases with age, but strokes can — and do — occur at any age.
+The good news is that most strokes can be prevented, and there are steps you can take that may lower your chance of having a stroke.

 Know the Signs of Stroke